yuno-payments/yuno-docs/docs/USING YUNO/dashboard-services/developers-credentials.md

 > 📘 Security Alert
 >
 > If you suspect credential exposure or unauthorized access, contact our support team immediately.
 Prompt action helps maintain the security of your operations.

+## Allowed IPs

+You can configure a list of allowed IP addresses to restrict API access to specific IP addresses or IP ranges.
+This adds an additional layer of security by ensuring that API requests can only originate from approved IP addresses.

+> ⚠️ Important: IP Validation
+>
+> If no IP addresses are added, IPs will not be validated by default.
+Please be mindful when adding new IPs, as it is a sensitive change that may impact payment processing.

+To configure allowed IPs:

+1. Navigate to the **Developers** section in the Yuno dashboard.
+2. Go to the **Authentication** tab.
+3. Click the **List of allowed IPs** button (located in the top right area of the Authentication tab).
+4. In the modal that opens, enter IP addresses or IP ranges in the **Enter IP address** field.
+You can:
+   * Enter individual IP addresses (e.g., `192.168.1.1`)
+   * Enter IP ranges using CIDR notation (e.g., `192.168.1.0/24`)
+   * Add multiple IPs by separating them with a comma, semicolon, space, or by pressing Enter
+5. Review the list of allowed IPs in the table below.
+6. Click **Save changes** to apply the configuration.

+Once configured, API requests from IP addresses not in the allowed list will be rejected, enhancing the security of your API integrations.

+> 📘 IP Address Management
+>
+> You can add multiple IP addresses or ranges, and update or remove them as needed.
+Changes to the allowed IP list take effect immediately.

+## Webhooks

+The **Webhooks** tab in the Developers section allows you to create and manage webhooks for receiving real-time notifications about events in your Yuno account.

+### Creating a webhook

+To create a new webhook:

+1. Navigate to the **Developers** section in the Yuno dashboard.
+2. Click on the **Webhooks** tab.
+3. Click **Add webhook** to open the webhook creation form.
+4. Fill in the required information in the **Details** section:
+   * **Name**: Provide a descriptive name for your webhook.
+   * **Endpoint URL**: Enter the URL where Yuno should send webhook notifications.
+   * **x-api-key** and **x-secret**: Set authentication credentials for webhook verification (optional but recommended).
+   * **Use OAuth2 Authentication**: Enable OAuth2 authentication for webhook verification (optional).
+   * **Use HMAC Authentication**: Enable HMAC authentication for webhook verification (optional).
+5. Under **Trigger on** (required), select the events that should trigger the webhook.
+Available event categories include:
+   * **Enrollment**: Enroll, Unenroll
+   * **Payment**: Authorize, Cancel, Capture, Refund, Verify, Chargeback, Purchase
+   * **Report**: Create, Update
+   * **Subscription**: Create, Pause, Resume, Cancel, Complete

+   Yuno recommends selecting all relevant events to ensure comprehensive coverage.
+6. Under **Apply this webhook to other accounts** (required), select which accounts should receive webhook notifications.
+You can:
+   * Select specific accounts from the list
+   * Use "Select all" to apply to all accounts
+   * Use "Inverse" to invert your selection
+   * Choose "Current account only" to limit the webhook to the current account
+7. Click **Add** to create the webhook.

+### Managing webhooks

+Once created, you can:

+* **View webhook details**: See the webhook configuration, endpoint URL, and triggered events.
+* **Edit webhook**: Update the webhook name, endpoint URL, authentication credentials, or triggered events.
+* **Test webhook**: Send a test notification to verify the webhook is working correctly.
+* **Delete webhook**: Remove a webhook that is no longer needed.

+> 📘 Webhook Security
+>
+> Always use HTTPS for your webhook endpoint URLs to ensure secure transmission of webhook data.
+Additionally, verify webhook signatures using the provided x-api-key and x-secret to ensure the webhooks are authentic and haven't been tampered with.